dermitdemk/bundestagsabgeordnete_socialmedia_accounts/README.md

-# bundestagsabgeordnete_socialmedia_accounts
+# bundestagsabgeordnete_socialmedia_accounts.

-Analyze the social media accounts of all the bundestagsabgeordneten On the website of The Bundestag every current member has an own page.
+Analyzing the social media accounts of all the bundestagsabgeordneten

+On the website of The Bundestag every current member has an own page.
 On this page most of them have listet there social media accounts.
 Ive build a scraper that first generates a link list of all members and than saves the social media accounts of each one.

 With this data i created a list of each party and on which platform they have how many accounts.